-- (a) Elect a Member, who is not a Member of the Cabinet, to preside if the Chair of the Council and Vice Chair are not present: - (b) Receive any declarations of disclosable pecuniary or personal interests from Members; - (c) In accordance with Council Procedure Rule 11.0, receive questions from, and provide answers to, the public relating to the specific single item of business on the agenda; and - (d) Consider the specific item of business for which the meeting has been convened.
+- (a) Elect a Member, who is not a Cabinet Member, to preside if the Mayor and Deputy Mayor are not present: - (b) Receive any declarations of disclosable pecuniary or personal interests from Members; - (c) In accordance with Council Procedure Rule 11.0, receive questions from, and provide answers to, the public relating to the specific single item of business on the agenda; and - (d) Consider the specific item of business for which the meeting has been convened.

-There shall be no Special meetings of the Cabinet or any Committee.
+There shall be no Special Meetings of the Cabinet or any Committee.